Linfield College Consumer Information Index

 Complaints, Grievances, and Problem Resolution

-- For exceptions to academic policies, petitions may be submitted to the Registrar or Registration Office (College Registrar, School of Nursing Registration and Records, Adult Degree Program).
+- For exceptions to academic policies, petitions may be submitted to the Registrar or Registration Office (College Registrar, School of Nursing Registration and Records, Online and Continuing Education Program).

 - For academic grievances concerning teaching and learning.